wikimedia/wvui/readme.md

 TYPE=patch bin/release-prod
 ```

-The NPM scripts are configured to help ensure that only tested artifacts are published on
+The NPM scripts are configured to help ensure that only tested artifacts are published on gerrit and

-> Git and npmjs.com.
+npmjs.com.
->

 > By executing `npm version`, the following scripts are invoked in this order:
 >
 > 1. `preversion`: test that the workspace contains no uncommitted changes.